globalviking/keyboard-layouts/README.md

 The idea came of the wide layout came from this page. https://colemakmods.github.io/mod-dh/keyboards.html

+The hands are spaced a bit further apart which helps ergonomics a tiny bit.
+More importantly, since the keys on the right side of the keyboard are shifted on key to the right, Backspace, Enter, Shift, CTRL and AltGr are a bit closer and the right pinky does not have to move as far.
+This is the main benefit.

 Tested on Microsoft® Wireless Multimedia Keyboard 1.1 (Brazilian model)

 ## Instructions